 Treatment is often multidisciplinary.
 Early referral to an appropriate specialist for discussion of medical and surgical options should be considered.

-Medical therapy falls into 4 main categories: antibiotics, anti-inflammatory medications, hormonal agents, and systemic retinoids.
+Medical therapy falls into four main categories: antibiotics, anti-inflammatory medications, hormonal agents, and systemic retinoids.
 Longer courses of antibiotics are often necessary in order to be effective.

-Hidradenitis suppurativa (HS) is a chronic inflammatory dermatosis that primarily affects intertriginous areas (axilla, groin, perineum, and infra-mammary region).
-While the name and distribution imply that the disease originates in the sweat glands, the pathogenesis is likely to be around hair follicles with sweat gland involvement being a secondary event.
-It is a member of the 'follicular occlusion tetrad' of nodulocystic acne, dissecting cellulitis of the scalp, pilonidal cysts, and HS.
-The disease manifests clinically as inflammatory papules, nodules, and abscesses that can lead to scarring.
+HS is a chronic inflammatory dermatosis that primarily affects intertriginous areas (axilla, groin, perineum, and infra-mammary region).
+While the name and distribution imply that the disease originates in the sweat glands, the pathogenesis is more likely due to involvement of hair follicles, with sweat gland involvement being a secondary event.
+The disease manifests clinically as inflammatory papules, nodules, and abscesses, and is often associated with scarring.
 Purulent drainage and sinus tracts can be noted in more advanced disease.

 History and exam